cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 summary: "In this article, I very briefly explain the data types in JS, gathering them under 2 major classes: Primitive and Reference.
 I also explain logical operators (!, ||, && and ??) in a separate subtitle at the end of the article."
 ---

-If you want to imitate any piece of code in this article, I simply suggest you to use the mighty Chrome console.
-You can open it by using `Command + Option + J` shortcut in Mac and `Control + Shift + J` shortcut in Windows.
+If you want to imitate any piece of code in this article, I simply suggest using the mighty Chrome console.
+You can open it by using the `Command + Option + J` shortcut in Mac or the `Control + Shift + J` shortcut in Windows.

 Let's start by learning how to check the variable types.
 JavaScript has a simple and very useful operator for this purpose, and that is the **typeof operator.**